 The demand for enrollment in some majors in the Purdue Polytechnic Institute currently exceeds the resource capacity to meet that demand.
-For this reason some departments must limit students pursuing CODO or students pursuing a dual degree in Computer and Information Technology.
-Therefore CODO into CIT is based on a semester-by-semester analysis of the total department enrollment.
+For this reason some departments must limit students pursuing CODO or students pursuing a Dual Degree in Computer and Information Technology.
+Therefore CODO/Dual Degree requests into CIT is based on a semester-by-semester analysis of the total department enrollment.

 |CODO GPA Requirement information*||